 - Staff provided an update to the Board on the Rules of Procedure and Conceptual Framework Projects, which were approved by the Board in the September 2019 Board meeting.

-- The staff update and Board discussion centered on the status of the respective projects, progress to date, next steps, and key milestones.
+- The staff update and Board discussion centred on the status of the respective projects, progress to date, next steps, and key milestones.

 - No decisions that materially alter the project scope or objectives were made by the Board.